less_retarded_wiki

 money is unethical for example).

-"feature" hard-wired in capitalism) which
+hard-wired in capitalism) which will

-will compromise the quality and ethics of the produced work.
+compromise the quality and ethics of the produced work.
 Profiting

 specifically requires abusing someone else, taking something away from